shrichris/shrichris.github.io/docs/index.md

 Hi

-You have reached my personal [site](https://shrichris.github.io/blog_mkdocs/).
+You have reached my personal site.

 Friends and colleagues know me as one or more of the following.

+* Sriramkrishnan Srinivasan
+* Sriram Srinivasan
+* Sriram
 * Sri
 * (Sri)^3
-* Sriram
-* Sriramkrishnan Srinivasan
 * shrichris

-Since Feb 2023, I am using this site to document notes to help me structure learning and act as a memory aid.
+Since Feb 2023, I have been using this site to document notes to help me structure learning and act as a memory aid.
 # Elsewhere on the interwebs:
 * [2006-2010](https://www.isg.rhul.ac.uk/~prai175/)
 * [2010-2012](https://sites.google.com/view/shrichris/)